BKWLD/decoy/README.md

 For now, this Bundle is not available to the artisan bundle installer, it must be installed manually.

 1. [Download](http://laravel.com/download) and install Laravel
 2. Download this repo and put it at /bundles/decoy.
-I recomment `git init`-ing a new repo at /bundles/decoy and adding this repo as a remote (`git remote add origin git@github.com:BKWLD/decoy.git`.
+I recommend `git init`-ing a new repo at /bundles/decoy and adding this repo as a remote (`git remote add origin git@github.com:BKWLD/decoy.git`.
 Then `pull`-ing so you have an easy way to get updates and push up your own fixes and features.
 3. [Install](http://laravel.com/docs/bundles#installing-bundles) all the bundle dependencies:
    * [bkwld](http://bundles.laravel.com/bundle/bkwld) - Used for the file handlin utilities
    * [croppa](http://bundles.laravel.com/bundle/croppa) - Used for thumbnail generation